 SEAF brings a commitment to integrity, compliance and good corporate governance to its portfolio companies, taking an active role in working with company management to institutionalize the company’s framework for corporate governance and risk management.
 This effort includes formalizing the structure and activities of a company’s management team and board of directors, establishing procedures for the proper review of audits, compensation and related party transactions, and human resource policy frameworks.

 SEAF’s experience with portfolio companies is that most capable investee management teams still require significant additional financial expertise in order to drive their respective companies’ rapid expansion plans.
 SEAF dedicates the necessary resources to focus on the implementation of better financial reporting, processes and controls.
 This can include the recruitment of seasoned professionals to helm financial officer positions; the establishment of key performance metrics for standardized reviews; and transparent reporting of company financials.

 A key aspect of SEAF’s value generation is its role in assisting each portfolio company with its operations.
-By leveraging its experience in more than 420 investments and the separate experience of its global network, SEAF can provide valuable insights into reducing cost and improving competitiveness, e.g. through business rationalizations, manufacturing process enhancement and the introduction of superior supply chain management.
+By leveraging its experience in 430 investments and the separate experience of its global network, SEAF can provide valuable insights into reducing cost and improving competitiveness, e.g. through business rationalizations, manufacturing process enhancement and the introduction of superior supply chain management.

 As companies grow, additional capital is required for staff additions, capital expenditures, marketing efforts, and more.
 While the first the avenues to secure such capital are through company operations or follow on financing from the respective SEAF fund, it may not meet the needs of the company to satisfy its capital needs.
 SEAF will work with management to identify new sources of financing; leverage relationships with local banks and provide negotiation and contracting support.